bytefish/bytefish.de/blog/elasticsearch_code_search_part1_backend_elasticsearch.md

 date: 2023-07-20 12:40
 tags: aspnetcore, csharp, elasticsearch
 category: elasticsearch
-slug: elasticsearch_code_search_elasticsearch_aspnet
+slug: elasticsearch_code_search_part1_backend_elasticsearch
 author: Philipp Wagner
 summary: This article shows how to use Elasticsearch and ASP.NET Core to implement a Code Search Service.

 I have recently grown very tired of the GitHub Code Search, because it doesn't provide a way to sort search results by last commited date.
 The search now basically yields outdated results and obsolete code.
-It's unlikely to see sorting any time soon, due to the way GitHub currently builds its index.
+And it's unlikely to see sorting any time soon, due to the way GitHub currently builds its index.

 But what if we could develop our own Code Search and base it on Elasticsearch?
 Elasticsearch has been used by